Pre-Code Hollywood: Enforcement

-On February 19, 1930, Variety published the entire contents of the Code and predicted that state film censorship boards would soon become obsolete.
-However, the men obligated to enforce the code – Jason Joy, who was the head of the Committee until 1932, and his successor, Dr. James Wingate – were seen as generally ineffective.
-The very first film the office reviewed, The Blue Angel, which was passed by Joy without revision, was considered indecent by a California censor.
+On February 19, 1930, Variety published the entire contents of the Code.
+Soon the men obligated to enforce the code – Jason Joy, who was the head of the Committee until 1932, and his successor, Dr. James Wingate – would be seen as generally ineffective.
+The first film the office reviewed, The Blue Angel, which was passed by Joy without revision, was considered indecent by a California censor.
 Although there were several instances where Joy negotiated cuts from films, and there were indeed definite, albeit loose, constraints, a significant amount of lurid material made it to the screen.

 Joy had to review 500 films a year using a small staff and little power.
 The Hays office did not have the authority to order studios to remove material from a film in 1930, but instead worked by reasoning and sometimes pleading with them.
 Complicating matters, the appeals process ultimately put the responsibility for making the final decision in the hands of the studios themselves.

+The Payne Fund Studies (1929-1933) provided scientific support for the enforcement of the code.
+The series of research projects evaluated the effects of motion picture on children, conducted by academic psychologists and sociologists.
+The findings acted as scientific support for the Code, they concluded that films had an impact on a child's sleep patterns, social behavior and attitudes due to repeated exposure to immoral themes such as sexual content and crime.
+The studies received widespread recognition and played an indispensable role in shaping societies concern of film content, despite the criticisms of methological flaws.
+Their findings were cited by religious groups, policymakers and academics and formed a large pressure for stricter regulation of Hollywood prior to the enforcement of the Production Code Administration in 1934.

 One factor in ignoring the Code was the fact that some found such censorship prudish.
 This was a period in which the Victorian era was sometimes ridiculed as being naïve and backward.
 When the Code was announced, The Nation, a liberal periodical, attacked it.
 The publication stated that if crime were never presented in a sympathetic light, then, taken literally, "law" and "justice" would become the same.
 Therefore, events such as the Boston Tea Party could not be portrayed.
 And if clergy were always to be presented positively, then hypocrisy could not be examined either.
-The Outlook agreed, and, unlike Variety, predicted from the beginning the Code would be difficult to enforce.
+The Outlook agreed.

 Additionally, the Great Depression of the 1930s motivated studios to produce films with racy and violent content, which boosted ticket sales.
 Soon, the flouting of the code became an open secret.
 In 1931, The Hollywood Reporter mocked the code, and Variety followed suit in 1933.
 In the same year as the Variety article, a noted screenwriter stated that "the Hays moral code is not even a joke any more; it's just a memory."